Family of migrant girl disputes official story on her death

-Lawyers for the family of a 7-year-old girl who died while in U.S. Border Patrol custody say she did not suffer from a lack of food or water before being picked up by authorities.
+The family of a 7-year-old Guatemalan girl who died in U.S. Border Patrol custody is disputing an account from U.S. officials who said she had not been given food or water for days.

-Their account disputes earlier information released by U.S. officials, who said the girl had not had anything to eat or drink for days.
+In a statement released by lawyers, the parents of Jakelin Caal said the girl had been given food and water and appeared to be in good health as she traveled through Mexico with her father, 29-year-old Nery Gilberto Caal Cuz.

-Border Patrol officials did not immediately comment Saturday.
+Border Patrol officials did not immediately respond to the family’s comments.

-Jakelin Caal and her father were taken into custody Dec.
-6 near Lordsburg, New Mexico, by Border Patrol agents.
-She began vomiting and later stopped breathing while being transported to a Border Patrol station.
-She died at a hospital.
+The family’s statement was released Saturday during a news conference in El Paso, Texas, at an immigrant shelter where Jakelin’s father is staying.
+Her family did not attend and has asked for privacy.

 Most Read Nation & World Stories